ttaubert/octoblog/_posts/2018-08-16-bitslicing-with-karnaugh-maps.markdown

 each pair of adjacent cells.
 Otherwise, products of predicates (`a & b`, `a & c`, ...) would scatter.

-These products are what you want to spot to get a minimum length representation of the truth function.
+These products are what you want to find to get a minimum length representation of the truth function.
 If the output bit is the same at two adjacent cells, then it's independent of one of the two input variables, because `(a & ~b) | (a & b) = a`.